-"Agents" and "servers" are generally synonymous - an agent can be a lightweight service that BuildMaster sends requests to in order to run actions on a remote server (or as of v3.1, an extensible component on the BuildMaster server itself that interacts with remote servers through other channels).
-Environments are on a "higher level" than servers; they describe a stage of testing that your application is currently in, e.g. "Integration", "QA Testing", or "Production".
+Environments are on a "higher level" than Servers and Server Groups; they describe a stage of testing that your application is currently in, e.g. "Integration", "QA Testing", or "Production".
 Server groups are a way to simplify deployment to clusters, if necessary.
 Environments can consist of any number of servers and server groups.